 Participants

-Fifty-eight subjects were recruited from the undergraduate research pool at the University of Nebraska-Lincoln.
-The data from eight subjects were excluded due to technical difficulties resulting from an error in one of the experiment scripts.
-This left 50 individuals in the final sample for analysis.
-The mean age of the remaining sample was 18.82 (1.19), a majority of participants were female (82.00%), and all were white/caucasian without hispanic/Latinx ethnicity.
+Fifty-eight participants (Mage = XX years, SD = XX years, XX female) were recruited from the undergraduate research pool at the University of Nebraska-Lincoln.
+The data from eight participants were excluded due to technical difficulties that prevented data from being saved (?).
+The final sample included the remaining 50 participants (Mage = 18.82 years, SD = 1.19 years, XX female), and all identified as White/Caucasian without Hispanic/Latinx ethnicity).
 All subjects provided written informed consent in accordance with the Declaration of Helsinki and all procedures were approved by the University of Nebraska-Lincoln Institutional Review Board (Approval #20141014670EP).
 Each participant received course credit for completing the study.

 Material